 The Detection module checks whether the master and slave nodes of the DB Engine offer their services normally.
 The HA (High Available) node uses heartbeat information, acquired at an interval of 8 to 10 seconds, to check the health status of the master node.
 This information, combined with the health status of the slave node and heartbeat information from other HA nodes, allows the Detection module to eliminate any risk of misjudgment caused by exceptions such as network jitter and allows that the exception switchover can be completed within 30 seconds.

 The Repair module maintains the replication relationship between the master and slave nodes of the DB Engine.
-It can also repair any errors that may occur on either node, such as:
+It can also repair any errors that may occur on either node.

 The Notice module informs the SLB or Proxy of status changes to the master and slave nodes to guarantee that you can continue to access the correct node.